Bo, Sierra Leone

 Bo, also commonly referred to as Bo Town, is the second largest city in Sierra Leone by population (after Freetown) and the largest city in the Southern Province.
-Bo is the capital and administrative centre of Bo District.
+It is the capital and administrative centre of Bo District.
 The city of Bo has a population of 223,075 based on 2021 national mid-term census estimates.
-Bo is an urban centre, and lies approximately 160 miles (250 km) east-southeast of Freetown, and about 40 mi to Kenema.
-Bo is the leading financial, educational and economic centre of southern Sierra Leone.
+It lies approximately 160 miles (250 km) east-southeast of Freetown, and about 40 mi from Kenema.
+Bo is the leading financial, educational and economic centre of southern Sierra Leone..

-The city of Bo is one of Sierra Leone's six municipalities and is locally governed by a directly elected city council, known as the Bo City Council, headed by a mayor.
+The city of Bo is one of Sierra Leone's six municipalities and is locally governed by the directly elected Bo City Council, which is headed by a mayor.
 The Mayor and members of the Bo City Council are directly elected every four years in a municipal election.
-The current mayor of Bo is Harold Logie Tucker of the Sierra Leone People's Party, who was elected mayor with 69.7% of the votes in the 2012 Bo Mayoral election.
+Kobba Musa, Bo's current mayor, was elected in 2023.

 The city is the primary home of Njala University, the second largest university in Sierra Leone, after the Fourah Bay College.
 Bo is also home to the Bo Government Secondary School, commonly known as Bo School, which is one of the biggest and most prominent secondary schools in West Africa.
 The school has a history of producing some of Sierra Leone's most gifted students.
 The city is home to the Bo Stadium, the second largest stadium in Sierra Leone, and is mostly used for football matches.

 Bo is one of the most ethnically diverse cities in Sierra Leone.
 The city is home to a significant population of many of Sierra Leone's ethnic groups, with no single ethnic group forming a majority.
 Bo is the principal home of the Mende people, who form the plurality of the city's population.
 As with most parts of Sierra Leone, the Krio language of the Sierra Leone Creole people is by far the most widely spoken language in Bo and is the primary means of communication in the city.

 The city's population is religiously diverse, primarily among Muslims and Christians.